atroxaper/p6-LogP6/README.md

 ## Associate logs with concrete user

-Lets imagine we write a server application.
-Many users at the same time can connect to the server and do some action which produces log messages in log file.
-If some exception will be caught and log we want to reconstruct user's execution flow to understand what went wrong.
-But needful logs in log file will be alongside with logs from other users actions.
-In such cases we need to associate each log entry with some user id.
-Then we just can grep log file for the user id.
-For that just use `MDC`.
+Let's imagine we write a server application.
+Many users can connect to the server simultaneously and do some action, which produces log messages in a log file.
+If some exception will be caught and log, we want to reconstruct the user's execution flow to understand what went wrong.
+But needful records in the log file will be alongside logs from other users' actions.
+In such cases, we need to associate each log entry with some user id.
+Then we can grep the log file for the user id.
+For that, use `MDC`.

-In `Perl 6`:
+In `Raku`:

 ```perl6
 use LogP6 :configure;